ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 do a visual check to verify that the application is producing reasonable results.

-The scripts are available in the ftp site ftp://ftp.emc.ncep.noaa.gov/EIB/UFS/visualization_example/.
+The scripts are available in the FTP site ftp://ftp.emc.ncep.noaa.gov/EIB/UFS/visualization_example/.
 File visualization_README describes the plotting scripts.
-Example plots are provided for the C96 5-day forecasts initialized on 8/29/2019 00 UTC using :term:`GRIB2`,  :term:`NEMSIO`, or :term:`NetCDF`
+Example plots are provided for the C96 5-day forecasts initialized on 8/29/2019 00 UTC using :term:`GRIB2`,  :term:`NEMSIO`, or :term:`netCDF`
 files as input datasets.

 Workflow and Build System